Fauzi Abdul Rahman

-Formerly, he was a member of United Malays National Organisation (UMNO) of Barisan Nasional (BN) coalition before he quits on 23 July 2008 to join PKR.
+Formerly, he was a member of United Malays National Organisation (UMNO) of Barisan Nasional (BN) coalition before he quits on 23 July 2008 to join People's Justice Party (Malaysia) (PKR).

-Fauzi last contested Sungai Lembing state seat in 2018 general election but lose to BN candidate from UMNO, in a three-corner fight with candidate from Pan-Malaysian Islamic Party (PAS).
+His last political position in the Malaysian Parliament was as the Member of Parliament for Indera Mahkota, which he won under PKR in the 2013 Malaysia General Election, defeating Wan Adnan Wan Mamat of Barisan Nasional with a majority of 7,523 votes.

 Controversies and issues

 In April 2001, Fauzi lodged a police report alleging that Mohd Khalil Yaakob misappropriated state resources as Menteri Besar of Pahang then.

 Family

 His father was a former minister of Malaysia : Almarhum Dr Abdul Rahman Talib.